 Facts Spain

-- Population: about 47 million
+- Population: approximately 47 million

 - GDP: 1,493,513 US dollars (2012, twelfth on the global list)